dominicklee/Register-URI-scheme-in-VB.NET/README.md

 If you plan to use this method in a production setting, ensure that you provide HTTP link to a page prior to providing the user the schema link to help the end-user understand what is happening.
 Some browsers such as Chrome warns users prior to them opening an application.

 Additionally, do **not** use this method to convey directories for file/folder modification, creation, or deletion.
 This will introduce security vulnerabilities to hackers.
 Even if your own links or app is not malicious, hackers will have a means to breach computers that run your application.

+Special thanks to [hmeziantou](https://www.meziantou.net/registering-an-application-to-a-uri-scheme-using-net.htm "meziantou") for the inspiration.